guilhermebernava/ApiMongo/README.md

 - AutoMapper: Used for mapping between DTOs (Data Transfer Objects) and domain models.
 - Repository Pattern: Separation of data access logic from business logic.
 - Dependency Injection: Utilized to manage the application's services.
+- Serilog: Used for showing logs into application console

 ## Prerequisites